Guizhou WZ-7 Soaring Dragon

 The Guizhou WZ-7 Soaring Dragon (无侦-7 翔龙 (Wú zhēn-qī Xiáng Lóng)) is a high-altitude long endurance unmanned aerial vehicle (UAV) from the People's Republic of China.
-The design uses a unique joined-wing design.
+The aircraft features a unique joined-wing design.

 The primary mission is expected to be aerial reconnaissance, but it may also be fitted to provide targeting data for anti-ship ballistic missiles and cruise missiles.

 Development

 The WZ-7 was designed by the Chengdu Aircraft Industry Group and constructed by the Guizhou Aircraft Industry Corporation.
 A model appeared at the 2006 China International Aviation & Aerospace Exhibition.
 The first flight has not occurred as of 2011.
 The drone conducted radar cross-section testing.
 The WZ-7 entered serial production in 2015 to 2016.
 A complete redesign of WZ-7 was observed in 2020 with the Chinese Air Force roundel.
 The redesign featured V-tails, a different engine nozzle with the WS-13 turbofan engine, and changes to the ventral fin and the sail structure.
 The WZ-7 UAV was officially unveiled by the military at the Zhuhai Airshow in 2021.
 It was displayed again in 2022.